cmashamolcm/Java_Learnings/refresher/spring-boot/springboot.md

     - `@EnableScheduling` will ensure that background task executors are created so that we can schedule our jobs.
     - `@Configuration`: tags a class a source of beans
     - `@EnableAutoConfiguration`: tells springboot to start adding beans based on settings from xml, dependencies in pom etc.
+    - There is a jar `spring-boot-autoconfigure` having file called `spring.factories` in `META_INF`.
+This is used to identify the autoconfigure.
+    - Similarly, if we want to create a library with auto-configurable beans, add `spring.factories` in `META_INF`
+    - From springboot 3.x, it is changed to `META_INF/spring/org.springframework.boot.autoconfigure.AutoConfiguration.imports`
+    - We define META-INF folder in `resource` folder of project src.
+    - Refer `custom-auto-config` project for reference.
+Used in `doctor-service` project.
     - Eg: If spring-webmvc is there, add DispatcherServlet
     - `@ComponentScan`: to tell spring to look for components, configurations, services etc in given package.
     - ***@SpringbootApplication***: @Configuration, @AutoConfiguration, @ComponentScan